cmdimkpa/JobShop-REST-API-Template/README.md

 # JobShop-REST-API-Template
-A Production-ready REST API Framework
+A Production-ready REST API Framework.

 ## Blood, Sweat and Tears
 I built this REST API framework with my BST...but its my gift to the world.
 My pain for your joy :)